mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 In the first part of the tutorial we'll cover some basics such as setting up the game, working with sprites and transitioning between screens.
 Then, we'll show how to work with more advanced concepts such as particle systems and physics.
 Let's get started by creating a new application called **GoneBananas** using the **iOS** > **iPhone Empty Project** template.

 After creating the project, we need to add CocosSharp and its dependencies to the solution.
 Simply add the CocosSharp package from NuGet.
-[TODO: add link to NuGet once published]

 Also add a new Android project named GoneBananasAndroid using the **Android** > **Ice Cream Sandwich Application** template, and add the CocosSharp NuGet package there as well.